Orion-AI-Lab/uncertainty-wildfires/README.md

 1. Train the deterministic model multiple times using `config_det.json`.
 2. Use all trained models together for ensemble predictions.
 For this, you have to specify the number of models you have trained in `configs_test/config_des.json` via the `num_models` variable.

+---

+## Pretrained Models

+All pretrained model checkpoints are available in the `trained_models` directory.

+---

 ## Citation

+If you use our work, please cite: